College is a big investment, and we are ready to invest in your future!

 Submit the FAFSA by February 15.

-Scholarships will be awarded to incoming eligible students beginning in the fall 2017 semester and any entry term thereafter.
 You must enroll at UT the fall or spring subsequent completion of your community college degree.
 Previous enrollment in a four-year institution forfeits eligibility.
 You must be a US citizen or permanent resident to be considered.

 |UT calculated GPA||Annual Amount